Fabio Pinca: Biography

 Fabio Pinca was born on 14 June 1984.
 Pinca resides in Lyon, France and trains at Gym boxing St Fons in Saint-Fons, Lyon.
 His trainer is Nasser Kacem.

 Fabio began training in Muaythai at the age of 15.
 He discovered Muaythai while watching a video tape from Thailand.
 Boxers who inspired Pinca were Ramon Dekkers, Dany Bill, Saimai and Farid Villaume.
 By learning about a club near his home, he found the Boxing Gym St-Fons who already had good boxers.

-He enjoyed his first training in Muaythai and was very motivated to continue.
-After his first fight, much work and improvement lay ahead.
-From that moment on, he devoted himself to the sport.
-He has never changed clubs since the start of his Muaythai career because he thinks that there are quite a few good Thai boxers in Saint-Fons and a very good coach that prepares fighters for battle.
+He began training in Muay Thai in Saint-Fons.
+Following his first match, he continued his development at the same club, citing the quality of the local sparring partners and the coaching staff as reasons for his tenure there.

 Fabio Pinca has a job as an educational facilitator in his city with a flexible schedule which allows him to focus on his athletic career.

 In March 2014, Fabio Pinca became an event organiser and created his own promotion called STRIKE FIGHT.
 The first event will held in his native city Lyon in France on June 27, 2014.